Top Symptoms of a Bad Catalytic Converter & How to Fix ItSymptoms of a Bad Catalytic Converter

 How do you unclog a catalytic converter?

 It is possible to clean a blocked converter.
-You will need a bottle of catalytic converter cleaner, available at auto parts stores or online.
+You will need a bottle of catalytic converter cleaner, which is available at auto parts stores or online.
 Pour the additive into your fuel tank.
 We recommend doing this when your gas tank is full so there is an even mix of cleaner and fuel.

 How long does a catalytic converter last?

 If your catalytic converter only lasts a couple of years, this can be due to an engine problem or a poorly maintained vehicle.
-When the catalytic converter fails, it will get clogged, leading to poor acceleration, mostly uphill, check engine light coming on, and even engine overheating or shutting down.
+When the catalytic converter fails, it will get clogged, leading to poor acceleration, mostly uphill, a check engine light coming on, and even the engine overheating or shutting down.

 How to maintain a catalytic converter?